 Colonel George L. Willard commanded the brigade at the Battle of Gettysburg.
 He was the colonel of the 125th New York Infantry Regiment.
 Brigadier General Alexander Hays was promoted to division command three days before the battle, and Willard took over the brigade as senior colonel.

-Colonel Willard was killed at the end of the attack on July 2nd.
+Colonel Willard was killed at the end of the Confederate attack on July 2nd.
 His monument is in the Plum Run swale east of the Codori farm buildings.
-When Willard was killed Colonel Eliakim Sherril took command.
-Sherril was mortally wounded during Pickett’s Charge, and Lt.
-Colonel James Bull took command.
+Colonel Eliakim Sherril took command of the brigade when Willard was killed.
+Sherril was mortally wounded during Pickett’s Charge, and Lieutenant Colonel James Bull took command.
 In the words of their division commander, General Hays, “The history of this brigade’s operations is written in blood…”

 July 2.
 Took position in the morning along Cemetery Ridge at right of the Angle.
 Near sunset went to the left to support Third Corps.
 Charged Brig.
 Gen. Barksdale’s Brigade in the wooded swale at the head of Plum Run forcing it back and capturing many prisoners.
 The 39th New York recaptured Battery I 5th U. S. from the 21st Miss.
 Col. Willard was killed and Brig.
 Gen. Barksdale mortally wounded.
 At dark the Brigade returned and was held in reserve.